Jyothishjoy/Solvent_QM-MM_Dynamics/README.md

 Submit the job using the following command `python -m milo input.inp -e g16 > output.out &`

-After this run, use `python -m milo.setu_restart` to generate a restart input file.
+After this run, use `python -m milo.setup_restart` to generate a restart input file.

 **Restart-I-298.15K**